 Scheduled mealtimes are a crucial first step when you want to transition your cat to better food.
 These routine mealtimes teach your cat that what you put down is what he eats.

 Most cat parents free-feed dry food.
-Then they try to offer wet food, and their cat refuses.
+Then they try to offer wet or raw food, and their cat refuses.
 The cat refuses the new food because he knows you’ll cave and put down dry food for later.

 The cat is used to having an all-access 24/7 buffet.
 So he isn’t going to eat the new food.
 He’d rather hold out for the crunchy cookie buffet.